Fitting Prediction Rule Ensembles with R Package pre: Usage

 \item \code{par.final} specifies whether parallel computation should be employed for selecting the final ensemble.

 \item \code{...} specifies additional arguments to be passed to function \code{cv.glmnet}.

 \end{itemize}

-The generated ensemble is returned as an object of class \code{pre}, which offers several standard methods and functions for extracting information.
+The generated ensemble is returned as an object of class `\code{pre}', which offers several standard methods and functions for extracting information.

 Note that the default settings of \code{pre} represent the author's settings of choice, which tend to favor relatively sparse ensembles.
-The many arguments of function \code{pre} allow users to carefully tune accuracy and sparsity of the final ensemble, or to mimic existing tree ensembling approaches for generating rules (e.g., bagging, random forests).
-Several examples illustrating the tuning options will be provided in subsection~\hyperref[subsec:custom]{\ref{subsec:custom}}.
+The many arguments of function \code{pre} allow users to carefully tune accuracy and sparsity of the final ensemble, or to mimic existing tree ensemble approaches for generating rules (e.g., bagging, random forests).
+Several examples illustrating the tuning options will be provided in Section~{\ref{subsec:custom}}.
 First, the next section will illustrate the functionality of \code{pre} in a real-data example with default settings.